Motoori Norinaga: Works

 Norinaga's most important works include the Kojiki-den (Commentaries on the Kojiki), made over a period of around 35 years, and his annotations on the Tale of Genji.
+The commentary's publication was underwritten chiefly by his disciple Yokoi Chiaki, a retainer of the Owari domain and committed kokugaku adherent, while the text for the woodblocks was transcribed by Norinaga's son Motoori Haruniwa and the printing itself carried out by his disciple Uematsu Arinobu.
+Norinaga circulated each stage of the manuscript among his most trusted disciples and colleagues as it was completed, but at his death only the first seventeen of what would eventually be forty-eight fascicles had been published; his disciples continued the task, completing the entire commentary twenty-one years after his death.
 Using the methods of kokugaku and kaozheng, Norinaga claimed that the Kojiki was the oldest surviving Japanese text.
 He used the supposed antiquity of the Kojiki to develop an idea of indigenous Japanese religion and laws which were later used in the development of an idea of State Shinto.

 Norinaga took the view that the heritage of ancient Japan was one of natural spontaneity in feelings and spirit, and that imported Confucianism ran counter to such natural feelings.
-In his 1763 work Personal Views on Poetry (Isonokami Sasamegoto, 石上私淑言) Norinaga argued that Waka poetry, with its focus on these natural feelings cultivated a true and simple nature in the Japanese ‘heart’ - which he contrasted with the “artificially clever hearts” of Chinese poets.
+In his 1763 work Personal Views on Poetry (Isonokami Sasamegoto, 石上私淑言) Norinaga argued that Waka poetry, with its focus on these natural feelings cultivated a true and simple nature in the Japanese 'heart' - which he contrasted with the "artificially clever hearts" of Chinese poets.
 He criticized Ogyū Sorai for his over-valuing of Chinese civilization and thought, although it has been pointed out that his philological methodology was heavily influenced by Sorai's.
-His ideas were influenced by the Chinese intellectual Wang Yangming, who had argued for innate knowing, that mankind had a naturally intuitive (as opposed to rational) ability to distinguish good and evil.
+His ideas were influenced by the Chinese intellectual Wang Yangming, who had argued for innate knowing, that mankind had a naturally intuitive (as opposed to rational) ability to distinguish good and evil. [citation needed] Central to Norinaga's method was his critique of karagokoro (漢意, lit.
+"Chinese mind"), the foreign-influenced habits of thought he believed had distorted later interpretations of the Japanese classics.
+He argued that only a reader who set aside karagokoro and approached texts such as the Kojiki with an unclouded heart could recover their original, unmediated meaning.